 Is it just me or is anyone else sick and tired of all of the shame-mongering attached to recent food trends and diets?
-Personally I am over hearing about the next fad diet, and all of the unsubstantiated promises attached …
+Personally I am over hearing about the next fad diet, …

 Today’s question comes in response to my recent blog post on the paleo way of eating.

 As mentioned previously, ghee is clarified butter, made by reducing butter, removing the milk solids (lactose) leaving 65% saturated fat.
 Regular butter is around 50% saturated fat.